 We revise the CASF challenge rules and adopt the following.
-An entity challenging a CASF Infrastructure Grant application must submit its complete challenge no later than 21 calendar days from notice of the application being served on the CASF Distribution List.
+An entity challenging a CASF Infrastructure Grant application must submit its complete challenge no later than 21 calendar days from the filing of the application.
 Challengers must provide a public notice of the challenge to the CASF Distribution List and submit the confidential challenge report to the CD Director, inclusive of the following: